Since 2018, your website has sent a key ranking signal to Google and other search engines for both desktop and mobile device search results.

 When you speed up a web page, outstanding things happen.

-- With your higher ranking, comes your business discovery by new customers.
-When they search for something you offer, they will find you easier and click on your website link.
+- With your higher ranking comes the discovery of your business by new customers.
+When they search for something you offer, they will find you more easily and click on your website link.

-- Enjoying a trouble free visit, your visitor is much more likely to become a customer thanks to your website, and it’s performance.
+- Enjoying a trouble-free visit, your visitor is much more likely to become a customer thanks to your website’s performance.

-Key factors to remember when looking to improve your website speed are;
+Key factors to remember when looking to improve your website’s speed are:

-- Your page speed load time can help with your overall search engine optimisation (SEO) strategy.
+- Your page load time can help with your overall search engine optimization (SEO) strategy.

 - With the increased pace of your website load time, you give the search engines another reason for a ranking boost.

-- Customers both new and old are more likely to engage with you due to your professional, error free image online.
+- Customers, both new and old, are more likely to engage with you because of your professional, error-free image online.

-In part 2, I will be delve into the ingredients that you need to answer your burning question of, “How to improve website speed?”
+In Part 2, I will delve into the ingredients that you need to answer your burning question, “How to improve website speed?”